 Following this, you’ll understand that there is now a real opportunity for importers in the meat retail industry in China.

 Online sales are probably the easiest way to make money in China.
-And here’s are some reasons why:
+Here are some reasons why:

-- Chinese people are always looking for product to buy online, even food.
+- Chinese people are always looking for products to buy online, even food.

 - Easy to buy.
 Your potential clients can buy your products from anywhere.
 They’ll just need access to a phone or computer.